BassamSaleh99/Abstactive-Text-Summarization/README.md

 ### Future Improvements

 - Use larger and cleaner datasets.
-- Switch to Transformer-based architectures.
+- Switch to modern Transformer architecture.
 - Fine-tune hyperparameters if more computational resources become available.